 On a British train, I can’t sit in an airline seat and comfortably use my laptop, struggling at times to get my knees in behind the seat in front.
 On Amtrak’s services, there’s so much room that I can fold down the table (which projects nicely out of the seat in front and is just at the right height: I really should have thought to take a picture of one) and use my laptop with ease.
 There’s even room for me to put my bag on the floor (on a British train it’s either my bag or my feet).
 Now, I appreciate that for short people, this isn’t much of a novelty, but for tall folk like me (6’2”) this is a serious advantage!
 On the long-distance trains, there’s even more room: when I put the table down, it’s so far away from me that I have to pull it out on little runners in order to get it close enough to me to type on.
 Now, that is luxury.

-The other advantage of long-distance trains is that they have proper dining cars on them, of the sort I enjoyed on my coast-to-coast trip last summer.
+The other advantage of long-distance trains is that they have proper dining cars, of the sort I enjoyed on my coast-to-coast trip last summer.
 However, for this particular journey, it was a moot point.
 The fact I was catching the New Orleans train had somehow passed me by, so I’d bought something to eat on the train when I was at Peddler Coffee in Philadelphia.
-Even if I had wanted to eat on the train, I doubt I could have: dinner was only being served once we’d left DC’s Union Station and since it was only 50 minutes to Manassas, I probably would have struggled to get served in time.
-However, useful to know for future reference.
+Even if I had wanted to eat on the train, I doubt I could have managed it: the dinner service only started once the train had left DC’s Union Station and since it was only 50 minutes to Manassas, I probably would have struggled to get served in time.
+However, it’s useful to know for future reference.

 Dining car aside, all the trains have café cars and in my experience all the café cars, if you ask them nicely, will provide you with a cup of hot water, free of charge.
 Then all you need is your Aeropress, grinder, some coffee beans and preferably a metal jug and a decent cup, and you’re away.